Hall of Fame

 Yelena Makoyed was a 3x NCAA Champion representing North Central University in Illinois (after a 2nd place finish as a true freshman).
 As of 2023, Yelena is a graduate from North Central Illinois and is on the U.S. National Team where she is traveling around the world representing the USA in international wrestling tournaments.
-Yelena was a 2019 California State Champion at 160 lbs.
-Yelena was a 3x state medalist (7th, 2nd, 1st) and 2x Masters Champion, 3x Masters medalist.
+Yelena was a 2019 California State Champion at 160 lbs. and she was a 3x state medalist (7th, 2nd, 1st), a 2x Masters Champion, and a 3x Masters medalist.
 Yelena was ranked in the top 5 nationally her senior year.
 She medaled (3rd) at the National Championships and was a High School All-American.
 Her senior year record was 29 - 0 with 23 pins.
-Her closest match as a senior was a 5 - 0 win over a 2x California State Champion.
-In 2019, as a senior in high school, Yelena entered the 23 and under national championships and placed 6th - earning her All american honors.
+Her closest match as a senior was a 5 - 0 win over a 2x defending California State Champion.
+In 2019, as a senior in high school, Yelena entered the 23 and under national championships and placed 6th - earning her All American honors.

 Lynn (back row, white robe) was Bella Vista's first state champion.
 He was actually a Nor Cal Champion because they did not have a true state championship tournament at this time.